nitish800/python-practice/README.md

 # python-practice
-This repo contain small python script that i used to learn python 3
+This repo contain python script that i used to learn python 3 i will try to add one or more python script daily.